HU-SD-S3/s3-kennisbank/vanilla-web-components/hello-shadowdom.md

 This should again show the text `Hello Shadow DOM` displayed on the page with a blue background and white text color.

-An alternative way and nicer way to influence the style the shadow root from the parent document can be achieved by using CSS variables.
+An alternative- and nicer way to influence the style the shadow root from the parent document can be achieved by using CSS variables.

 When we change the `styles.css` file to